Are Temporary or Contract Workers Eligible for Overtime Pay?

 Internal Policies Prohibiting Unauthorized Overtime

-In an attempt to work around FLSA requirements, many temporary staffing companies have developed policies that prohibit their temporary or contract staff from working more than 40 hours a week without pre-approval from their on site supervisor (the client) – or in some cases one of their own, off-site supervisors.
+In an attempt to work around FLSA requirements, some temporary staffing companies have developed policies that prohibit their temporary or contract staff from working more than 40 hours a week without pre-approval from their on site supervisor (the client) – or in some cases one of their own, off-site supervisors.
 While these policies require that an employee go through an approval process before working hours over 40, they do not mitigate the staffing agency’s requirement to pay overtime rates if the employees works hours over 40 even if the employee did not follow policy and worked without the necessary approvals.

 - Make sure your staffing agency contract details their responsibility to abide by FLSA pay standards and states clearly that it is their exclusive role, not yours, to manage to the requirements to all payroll related statutory requirements, including FLSA mandates.